 Tell us about your favourite parts about working in sport.
 And the most difficult!

 Honestly, my favourite part of working in sports is just being immersed in it.
 I get to work at games, sell products that I am personally passionate about, that I understand the value in.
 I also love the culture – I work with a ton of like-minded individuals who are young, fun, outgoing, and easy to work and collaborate with.
-Sports is fast-paced and no day is ever the same (which I love), but it can also be very unpredictable!
+Sports are fast-paced and no day is ever the same (which I love), but it can also be very unpredictable!

 You never know who is going to be traded, who is going to be injured, and how it will all affect team performance which directly effects the product you are selling.
 Our success in selling some products directly relates to team performance, so if the team isn’t doing so well, it makes our jobs a lot harder.
 This is the most difficult part of the job but that is where we are really tested as sales reps and can really shine – succeeding through the difficult times.
 Because when teams are winning, selling tickets isn’t that hard.